Why the 24% Tax Bracket Can Be a Planning Sweet Spot

 What to do next

-Simple start: Print last month’s P&L and sketch your 2026 cake—how many tiers you’ll reach, and by how much.
+Simple start: Print last month’s P&L and sketch your 2026 cake, or how many tiers you’ll reach, and by how much.

 Next step: Choose two moves (income timing + a Roth or gain plan) to execute this quarter.